The French Concrete Industry Federation (FIB) and

-The first stage of the digitisation project was to create Data templates and a catalogue of generic FIB-branded construction objects.
+The first stage of the digitisation project was to create Data templates and a catalogue of generic FIB-branded construction objects (products and systems).

-The Federation shared with Cobuilder its Data Templates that were the result of FIB’s active participation in the PO BIM project.
-Cobuilder enriched these Data Templates with generic properties and helped FIB create additional templates based on their needs.
-Cobuilder then assisted FIB in populating these templates with values through Cobuilder’s solution goBIM.
-The solution was implemented as a branded catalogue of the Federation comprising generic construction objects that contain structured machine-readable data.
+The Federation shared with Cobuilder its Excel Data Templates that were the result of active participation in the PO BIM project.
+Cobuilder enriched these Data Templates with properties, uniquely identified by a piece of code called the GUID (globally unique identifier), and helped FIB create additional templates using Cobuilder Define software solution – the core of the digital platform which allows the data to be structured and standardized.

 FIB collaboration with Cobuilder led to the digitisation of product information for more than twenty product families and systems in one year.

-At the beginning of 2020, the project entered into its second phase.
+In this second half of 2020, the project entered into its second phase.
 The approach previously used will be adapted to meet the evolving needs of the federation.
-It aims to give the Federation complete autonomy in the creation and management of its data.

-In addition, FIB will be able to start using a dictionary of generic construction objects and their properties which is now a reference point for creating and exchanging data about construction objects in France (PO BIM).
-The PO BIM content, comprising 301 generic object templates and 3139 properties, is now integrated into the Cobuilder platform.
+Thus, the CERIB will take over the work with enriching its generic product and system data templates and its properties in Cobuilder Define’s solution to create templates that match the products and systems offered by FIB’s members.
+To this end, CERIB will be able to start using the PO BIM dictionary of generic construction objects and their properties which is now a reference point for creating and exchanging data about construction objects in France.
+Its content, comprising 301 generic object templates and 3139 properties, is integrated into the Cobuilder platform.

-Such approach to Building Information Modelling will enable analyses, simulations, checks and visualisation.
+Such an approach to Building Information Modelling will enable analyses, simulations, checks, and visualization.
 It will improve the design and allow timely detection of potential problems before the construction of the built asset begins.
-Finally, it will ensure better control of construction costs with the help of up-to-date data extracted from the digital model in real time.
+Finally, it will ensure better control of construction costs with the help of up-to-date data extracted from the digital model in real-time.